It's almost impossible and surely dangerous for someone to start woodturning alone.

 So, existing equipment includes:

-• 3 sizes of wood lathes and a small metal one.
+• 3 sizes of wood lathes and two metal ones.

 • Masks, Face shields, Shop Vacuums, Dust extraction, Air Filter